PenguinMod/PenguinMod-Docs/docs/development/extensions/api/serialization.md

 }
 ```

-## `extensionStorage` APIs
+## `extensionStorage` APIs [deprecated]

-The extension storage APIs, located under both the runtime and each target individually, is an API originally from TurboWarp, ported to PenguinMod.
-They are both deprecated, and are purely included for compatibility.
+The `extensionStorage` APIs are both deprecated in PenguinMod, and purely exist for compatibility with TurboWarp.

 ```js
 vm.runtime.extensionStorage[yourExtensionId] = { ... }